Skip to content

 Top Programs

 The fields Morgan Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 Based in Fort Morgan, Colorado, Morgan Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 45%.
+The graduation rate is roughly 45%.

-Ten years out, alumni of Morgan Community College report median earnings of $39,429; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Morgan Community College report median earnings of $39,429, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Morgan Community College, with an economic connectedness score of 1.24 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Morgan Community College.
+Its economic connectedness score is 1.24, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 8% of students take part in civic and volunteering activity.

 Similar Schools